 The Company conducts its operations through various subsidiaries including subsidiaries it treats as taxable REIT subsidiaries, or TRSs.
 In general, a TRS may hold assets and engage in activities that the Company cannot hold or engage in directly and generally may engage in any real estate or non-real estate related business.
-The Company currently has twelve wholly-owned direct subsidiaries: Chimera RMBS Whole Pool LLC and Chimera RMBS LLC formed in June 2009; CIM Trading Company LLC, or CIM Trading, formed in July 2010; Chimera Funding TRS LLC, or CIM Funding TRS, a TRS formed in October 2013; Chimera CMBS Whole Pool LLC and Chimera RMBS Securities LLC formed in March 2015; Chimera R Holding LLC formed in April 2016; Anacostia LLC, a TRS formed in June 2019; Kali 2020 Holdings LLC formed in May 2020; Varuna Capital Partners LLC formed in September 2020; and Aarna Holdings LLC formed in November 2020.
+The Company currently has twelve wholly-owned direct subsidiaries: Chimera RMBS Whole Pool LLC and Chimera RMBS LLC formed in June 2009; CIM Trading Company LLC, or CIM Trading, formed in July 2010; Chimera Funding TRS LLC, or CIM Funding TRS, a TRS formed in October 2013; Chimera CMBS Whole Pool LLC and Chimera RMBS Securities LLC formed in March 2015; Chimera RR Holding LLC formed in April 2016; Anacostia LLC, a TRS formed in June 2018; NYH Funding LLC, a TRS formed in May 2019; Kali 2020 Holdings LLC formed in May 2020; Varuna Capital Partners LLC formed in September 2020; and Aarma Holdings LLC formed in November 2020.

-The Company holds a non-consolidated interest in Kah Capital Management, which is accounted for as an equity method investment in other assets on the Statement of Financial Condition.
-The Company paid \$1 million, \$1 million, and \$3 million, during the years ended December 31, 2021, 2020 and 2019, respectively, in fees to Kah Capital Management for investment services provided, which are reported within Other Expenses on the Statement of Operations.
+During 2022, the Company exchanged its interest in Kah Capital Management, LLC for an interest in Kah Capital Holdings, LLC, which is accounted for as an equity method investment in other assets on the Statement of Financial Condition at December 31, 2022.
+Kah Capital Holdings, LLC is the parent of Kah Capital Management, LLC.
+The Company paid \$250 thousand, \$1 million and \$1 million during the years ended December 31, 2022, 2021 and 2020, respectively, in fees to Kah Capital Management, LLC.
+These fees were paid for investment services provided, and are reported within Other Expenses on the Statement of Operations.
+The Company has made a \$75 million capital commitment to a fund managed by Kah Capital Management, LLC.
+As of December 31, 2022, the Company has funded \$27 million towards that commitment.
+The Company's investment in this fund is accounted for as an equity method investment in other sasets on the Statement of Operations.